AnonymousMorris/backup_bash_script/README.md

 ex:
 `export PATH=$PATH:/home/Morris/bin`

+4. set up passwordless ssh if you haven't
+  1. `ssh-keygen`
+  2. `ssh-copy-id user@hostname`
-3. make sure the bash scripts are executables if they are not use `chmod +x backup.sh`
+5. make sure the bash scripts are executables if they are not use `chmod +x backup.sh`
 `chmod +x backup_on_change.sh`

 Now you can type backup.sh from anywhere and the script will run.
 Same with backup_on_change.sh

 ## Optional:
-4. To make backup_on_change.sh run on startup
+6. To make backup_on_change.sh run on startup

 `crontab -e`